secretsquirrel/fido/README.md

                         Binary that shellcode will be customized to (Optional) -t OS, --OSTarget OS  OS target for looking for target DLL Import Tables: winXP, win7, win8, winVista, win10 -s CODE, --shellcode CODE
-                        x86 Win Shellcode with Stephen Fewers Hash API prepended (from msfvenom) can be from stdin -d DLL, --DLLName DLL
+                        x86/x64 Windows Shellcode with Stephen Fewers Hash API prepended (from msfvenom) can be from stdin -d DLL, --DLLName DLL
                         If you know the DLL in the IAT you are targeting enter this, no need for OS flag.
   -l IMPORTNAME, --Import IMPORTNAME